Retail Media Networks: what they are, how they work, and why they matter in 2026

 For instance, Kroger can use its shopper data to help brands target those same customers with ads on streaming TV services, news websites, or social media feeds.
 The customer never leaves their preferred content platform, but the ad targeting benefits from Kroger's knowledge of actual grocery purchase behavior.

 This approach dramatically expands reach beyond the limitations of owned properties.
-Off-site retail media ad spend is expected to grow twice as fast as on-site spend through 2026, as retailers push past the constraints of their own traffic.
-In 2024, off-site ads accounted for about 18.5% of all US retail media ad spending, with that percentage climbing steadily.
+Off-site retail media ad spend is growing roughly twice as fast as on-site spend through 2026, as retailers push past the constraints of their own traffic.
+US off-site spend jumped 27.1% in 2025 to $13.52 billion, up from $10.64 billion the year before, per eMarketer—and every scaled network is now building off-site muscle, from Walmart's Vizio-powered CTV to Roundel's programmatic partnerships.

 In-store retail media